danielrs95/notasEstudio/0_YouDontKnowJavaScript/3_this & Object Prototypes.md

 Properties don't have to contain values, they can be _accessor properties_ as well, with getters/setters

-Properties can be either enumerables or not, which controls wether they show up in `for..in` loop iterations
+Properties can be either enumerable or not, which controls wether they show up in `for..in` loop iterations

 You can iterate over the values in data structures (arrays, objects, etc) using the ES6 `for...of`, which looks for either a built-in or custom `@@iterator` object consisting of a `next()` method to advance through the data values one at a time